Penelopeep/SwitchElementTraveller/README.md

 - <a href="https://github.com/RBNXI">RBNXI</a> for Spanish translation.
 - <a href="https://github.com/924-YE">924-YE</a> and <a href="https://github.com/2211010617">2211010617</a> for motivating me to finally making constellation picker.
 - seria#5334 for Traditional Chinese translation.
+- Yuuki for a better way of applying new element

 - Original pr: https://github.com/Grasscutters/Grasscutter/pull/1287
 ### Version